 Mitigating impact of construction (ongoing)

-We will shortly commission a further study to understand the impact of planned strategic infrastructure on road freight demand.
+We have commissioned a further study to understand the impact of planned strategic infrastructure on road freight demand.
 This is a significant issue for the region due to:

 - The volume of infrastructure needed to support the region’s growth ambitions